edgedb/edgedb/docs/tutorial/queries.rst

 .. note::

-    The specific ``id`` values will be different.
+    The specific ``id`` values will be different from the one above.
 They are shown explicitly here so that the tutorial can refer to the Movie objects by their ``id``.

 In principle, we could have first used individual :ref:`INSERT
 <ref_eql_statements_insert>` statements to create all the people